Qabel/qabel.github.io/Qabel-Client-Configuration.md

                         'contacts' : [LIST OF IDS],
                         "}"

-#### Micro Blocks
+#### Micro Blogs

-The item "micro_blocks" include an array of the mirco block setting structure
+The item "micro_blogs" include an array of the mirco blog setting structure

         micro_blogs     = "["
                          micro_blog*